 To calculate estimated tuition fees and living expenses in Canadian dollars, use the Oanda Currency Calculator

 Scholarships and Need-Based Aid

 The University does not offer need-based financial aid, scholarships, or merit awards to international further education or undergraduate level students.
 A small number of competitive scholarships are offered for select MA courses.

 Explore external bursary opportunities at Scholarships Canada.

 The University offers 13 Halls of Residence located throughout the city.
 Students commute to college sites using London’s excellent public transportation.
 Accommodations are mainly private rooms in flats with shared kitchen and common areas.
 Meal plans are not offered.

 Costs vary according to location and amenities.
 Accommodations at UAL

 Who needs a visa?

-Currently, any student who does not hold a UK or EU passport must apply for a Tier 4 (General) Student Visa to be able to study in the UK.
+From January 2021, any student who does not hold a UK passport must apply for a Tier 4 (General) Student Visa to be able to study in the UK.